Purely inseparable coverings of rational double points in positive characteristic: Smooth coverings of RDPs

-Now suppose $B$ is not $E_8^1$ in characteristic $2$.
-It is known that the universal covering of an at most RDP is again an at most RDP.
-Hence we may assume $B$ is simply-connected.
+\begin{proof} First suppose $B$ is not of type $E_8^1$ in characteristic $2$.
+As mentioned in Convention \ref{conv:RDP}(\ref{conv:RDP:universal covering}), the universal covering of an at most RDP is again an at most RDP.
+Hence it suffices to consider the case $B$ is simply-connected.
+See Table \ref{table:pi1} (due to \cite{Artin:RDP}) for the fundamental groups and the universal coverings of RDPs.
 By Theorem \ref{thm:main} we have the following sequences.

 $A_{p^e-1} \from A_{p^{e-1}-1} \from \dots \from \smpoint$.

 For $p = 5$: $E_8^0 \from \smpoint$.

 For $p = 3$: $E_8^0 \from \smpoint$, $E_8^1 \from E_6^0 \from \smpoint$.